HEALTH CARE REFORM – WHAT IT MEANS FOR YOU

 Health care is a hot topic.
 Changing health care to make it better, more affordable and within reach of more people is even a hotter topic.
 That’s why you hear so much about the federal government’s health care law.
 It’s all part of health care reform.
 But what does health care reform mean for you?
 Here’s a run-down of five key things to know.

 1. Must have health insurance

 The Patient Protection and Affordable Care Act put health care reform in action.
 This law makes it easier for people in the U.S. to get health insurance.
-Plus, it can provide federal financial assistance to those who need help paying for it.
+Plus, if you qualify it can provide federal financial assistance to those who need help paying for it.
 The law also makes having health insurance a must (with a few exceptions).
 If you don’t have it, you may have to pay a tax penalty.
 The Affordable Care Act pushes for every person to have health insurance.
 It doesn’t matter if you’re out of work or between jobs, if you own your business, left your job early to retire, or go to school full-time.
 The law says you need to have health insurance.
-The good news is you have lots of choices.
-So, finding a plan to keep you legal is easier than ever.
+The good news is you have choices.
+So, finding a plan to help you comply with the law is easier than ever.

 2. No matter where you buy your plan you get the same perks